 “Rather than love, than money, than fame, give me truth.” – Thoreau.

-Why is this statement so powerful and, at least somewhat, true?
+Why is this statement so powerful and at least somewhat true?
 Because truth is based in facts and establishes basic fairness and honesty for all beings.
 It is the framework of objective reality, of shared experience.

 Truth is based on evidence.
-It is based on reason & logic.
+It is based on reason and logic.
 It adheres to the physical confines of our agreed-upon, observable reality.
 The truth is lasting – it does not go away if denied.
 It’s also adaptive – if new facts come to light, truth will naturally accommodate new information.